sulfur05/EcoMind/README.md

 Features
-	Discover Ethical Brands: Explore our curated directory of sustainable brands creating positive change.
+1. Discover Ethical Brands: Explore our curated directory of sustainable brands creating positive change.
-	Connect with Community: Join our vibrant community to share ideas, collaborate, and make a real impact.
+2. Connect with Community: Join our vibrant community to share ideas, collaborate, and make a real impact.
-	Learn and Grow: Access tips, guides, and tutorials for easy ways to live a more sustainable life.
+3. Learn and Grow: Access tips, guides, and tutorials for easy ways to live a more sustainable life.
-	Rewards of Sustainability: Experience the joy of supporting ethical brands and making a difference.
+4. Rewards of Sustainability: Experience the joy of supporting ethical brands and making a difference.
-	Advocate for Change: Join us in advocating for a greener, fairer, and brighter future.
+5. Advocate for Change: Join us in advocating for a greener, fairer, and brighter future.

 Technologies Used
-	Vite
+1.Vite
-	HTML
+2.HTML
-	CSS
+3.CSS
-	JavaScript
+4.JavaScript
-	React
+5.React
-	Firebase (for chat forum)
+6.Firebase (for chat forum)

 Installation